takuoki/testmtx/README.md

 ```

 * except_sheet_names: The sheets listed here are excluded from output.
 * sheet_list: If you define an alias here, you can specify a sheet with an alias name.
+This setting is valid only for Google Spreadsheets.

 You can check the contents of configuration using `conf` sub command.